omdevteam/om/docs_src/docs/index.md

 OM also aims to keep its code base **simple and as small**.
 The focus is on providing useful core functionality, while allowing the framework to be expanded with external software.
-The goal is to avoid reimplementing algorithms that are already better optimized in other software packages.
+The goal is to avoid re-implementing algorithms that are already better optimized in other software packages.